abinit/abinit/doc/tutorial/base1.md

 In that directory, you will find the necessary input files to run the examples related to this tutorial.
 Take a few seconds to read the names of the files already present in `~abinit/tests/tutorial/Input`.
-Compare with the lessons mentioned in the index of the [Tutorial home page](index.md).
+Compare with the tutorials mentioned in the index of the [Tutorial home page](index.md).
 You will find other input files, specific for the Density Functional Perturbation Theory ("Response functions") capabilities in the directory `~abinit/tests/tutorespfn/Input`.